run-ai/docs/docs/Administrator/Cluster-Setup/node-downtime.md

         kubectl get nodes

-* When the machine is up RELABEL
+* When the machine is up you will need to [re-label nodes according to their role](node-roles.md)